OpenMS/OpenMS-docs/docs/installations/installation-on-windows.md

    >"The installation of the Microsoft .NET 3.5 SP1' package failed!

    You must download and install it manually in order for Proteowizard to work.
-   This should only happen if installion is done by selecting the "Third Party - Proteowizard" components.
+   This should only happen if installation is done by selecting the "Third Party - Proteowizard" components.
 The reason is usually that **.NET 3.5 SP1** is already installed (see Windows Control Panel).
 If it's not installed, follow the instructions of the error message.
 2. During installation, an error message pops up, saying: